 What Other Factors May Worsen Functional Diarrhea?

-Some patients develop diarrhea after undergoing stomach or gallbladder surgery.
+Some people develop diarrhea after undergoing stomach or gallbladder surgery.
 The exact mechanisms are unclear, but are thought to involve increased transport of food through the GI tract or an increase in bile salts delivered to the colon.

 A condition called “runner’s diarrhea” has been described.
 As the name suggests, these individuals experience diarrhea during long distance marathons.
 The cause is uncertain but may involve alterations of GI motor activity.

 People with functional diarrhea may have different motility patterns than do those without diarrhea.
 However, the causes of the motility dysfunction and changes in intestinal fluid absorption leading to firmer stools or to diarrhea are incompletely understood.

 As the cause(s) of functional diarrhea is (are) unknown, treatment is symptomatic.
 Dietary modifications include elimination of various substances known to cause diarrhea.